Synerty/synerty-peek/docs/publish_plugins/PublishPeekPlugins.rst

 Register a Plugin
 `````````````````

-Before you can publicly upload a plugin, you need to register you Plugin on
+Before you can publicly upload a plugin, you need to register the Plugin on
 `Test PyPI <https://testpypi.python.org/pypi>`_ and
 `PyPI <https://pypi.python.org/pypi>`_.